vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 a "request" one block at a time, delay the task some amount of time while "receiving" the block, and finally sending a notification to the main task for administration.
 Then repeat until all pieces are "downloaded."
 (No actual network IO took place, hence the quotes.)
-These steps made use of the piece picker and the pending downloads in various steps.

 The results:
 - If the delay was set to 0, channels left locks in the dust.
 The difference was